jake83741/vnc-lm/README.md

 #### QoL Improvements
 Streaming message generation with messages longer than 1500 characters split into pages.
 Attachments like text-based files, web links, and screenshots can be added into the context window.

 Switch between conversations by clicking `rejoin conversation` in the context menu.
-Conversations can be continued from any point and with different models.
-All messages are cached and organized into conversations. `Entrypoint.sh` helps the cache file persist across Docker containers.
+Conversations can be forked from any point and with different models.
+All messages are cached and organized into conversations. `Entrypoint.sh` helps the message cache persist across Docker containers.

 > 🚥 Messaging `stop` will end message generation early.
 Messaging `reset` returns models to their default configuration.